Regular procedure

 The Act provides that the IPAT can regulate its own procedure.[42]
 Specific rules of procedures were adopted in Subsidiary Legislation 420.01, entitled “International Protection Appeals Tribunal (Procedure) Regulations”.
 The Regulations add the obligation for all members to swear an oath that “they will faithfully and impartially perform the duties of their office or employment, and that they will not divulge any information acquired by them under the Act”.[43]

 However, the regulations remain superficial in nature and do not formalise the decision process of the Tribunal.
-The National Audit Office found that there were no written procedures that guide the Tribunal’s Chambers which reportedly worked differently to determine decisions.
+In 2021, the National Audit Office found that there were no written procedures that guide the Tribunal’s Chambers which reportedly worked differently to determine decisions.
 The audit found that some Chambers claimed that they met and actually discussed files together and agreed upon a decision while other Chambers distributed cases and then agreed on decisions.
 The Audit Office found that the latter point showed that such practice meant that not all four members would have viewed the files deeply but relied on each other’s opinions.
-According to the Audit Office, the current Chair of the Tribunal contended that this is a practice which is used even by the Court of Appeal and the ECHR and that it is legitimate for one member or two to look into the details of the case and report findings to their colleagues.[39]
+According to the Audit Office, the current Chair of the Tribunal contended that this is a practice which is used even by the Court of Appeal and the ECHR and that it is legitimate for one member or two to look into the details of the case and report findings to their colleagues.[44]
+The NAO’s follow-up report, in 2023, welcomed the introduction of Act XL of 2020 amending Section 7 of the Act, yet lawyers noted that these amendments did not resolve the problem relating to the IPAT’s lack of written rules of procedure.

 Once the appeal is filed, appellants and their lawyers must present written submissions within no more than 15 days following the registration of the appeal.[45]
 The IPAT does not accept late submissions.